 Photo: Kyle Clapham/Tennis Canada

-Underway at the Osten & Victor Alberta Tennis Centre in Calgary, the U12 tournament is adopting a new format this year to become a National Team Cup competition involving a singles round robin, doubles elimination and a new team competition with on-court coaching and fairplay initiatives.
-These changes are meant to improve the overall positive sport experience and provide an environment allowing players to develop and reach their potential.
+In Calgary at the U12 Fischer National Indoor Cup, a new format was successfully adopted this year to become a National Team Cup competition involving a singles round robin with the players divided into eight groups for the boys and eight for the girls, doubles elimination and a new team competition with on-court coaching and fairplay initiatives.

 The Fischer Indoor Junior Nationals will wrap up over Easter weekend.
 At the U14 tournament in Vancouver once again both the boys and girls singles players are divided into eight round robin groups with the winner of each group earning a spot in the championship flights for the chance to win a coveted title.
 Andy Tchinda Kepche, Caden Edward Colburne, Aedan Malik, Joshua Noah Adamson, Andrea Taylor, Andrea Cabio, Joyce Geng, and Anastasia Malysheva will all be players to keep an eye on at the UBC Tennis Centre.
 The matches will be streamed throughout the week on Tennis Canada’s YouTube channel.

 The U18 Fischer Indoor Junior Championships are underway at Sobeys Stadium in Toronto with Ontario’s Duncan Chan and Teah Chavez of Saskatchewan sitting atop the boys’ and girls’ singles draws as the tournament’s no. 1 seeds.
 Junghee You, Kuang Qing Xu, Raphaëlle Leroux, and Nadia Lagaev are also among the top seeds.